atsukotominaga/music-adaptation/material/expstimuli/README.md

 - `IOI`: 4 base tempi were randomly selected from the original 16 instances (see details: `IOI/ioi_onset.Rmd`)
 - `combine.R`: based on what were selected (`../prerating/data/selected_1612309984-030221.txt`), create 4 stimuli for eacy type.

+# tweaked stimuli
+- `tweak` folder

+For dyn_only and low stimuli, it seems the KOT values are too close to the staccato range.
+We calculated the difference between the mean of each stimulus and the grand mean of art_only and high stimuli and add that difference to all KOT values for dyn_only and low, so that the KOT values should shift closer to the grand mean of art_only and high stimuli.

+# Rename stimuli for the experiment
+- art_only_1 ~ art_only_4 -> 1 ~ 4
+- dyn_only_1 ~ dyn_only_4 -> 5 ~ 8
+- high_1 ~ high_4 -> 9 ~ 12
+- low_1 ~ low_4 -> 13 ~ 16